 Sarah is from Portland, Oregon.
-She completed her undergraduate studies in Biology from the University of Oregon.
-Sarah was first introduced to zebrafish as an undergraduate and following graduation continued her research studying axonal transport and microtubule dynamics.
-Sarah is currently interested in understanding the role of Hedgehog signaling and its underlying genetics in early development of the optic cup.
-When not in lab, Sarah enjoys exploring Utah's wilderness and parks, photography, and an Oregon microbrew.
+She completed her undergraduate studies in Biology from the University of Oregon where she was first introduced to zebrafish.
+Following graduation, Sarah continued her research studying axonal transport and microtubule dynamics at Oregon Health & Science University.
+Sarah is currently interested in understanding the role of Hedgehog signaling and its effectors in early development of the optic cup.
+When not in lab, Sarah enjoys exploring Utah's wilderness through photography, birding, and beer.

 Macaulie Casey, BS.
 PhD Candidate

 Macaulie grew up in the rural community of Libby, Montana.
 She received her bachelor's degree in Molecular and Cell Biology from the University of Puget Sound in Tacoma, WA.
 While there, she got her first taste of research, also utilizing the zebrafish.
 Macaulie is currently interested in understanding the role of extracellular matrix components in optic cup development.
 Outside of the lab, she enjoys climbing, hiking, reading, and a healthy dose of Netflix.

 Sydney started as an undergraduate researcher in the laboratory of Chi-Bin Chien where she worked on a project examining factors influencing axon branching.
 After completing a Bachelor’s degree in biology at the University of Utah, she joined the lab of Michael Shapiro where she studied the genetic basis of morphological differences in natural populations using the ninespine stickleback as a model.
 Sydney works as a teacher at the Salt Lake Center for Science Education and as a seasonal post-doc during her summer vacations.
 Outside of lab and school, Sydney enjoys hiking, camping, photography and her canine sidekick, Elphie.